hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
     - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
   - product to meet the requirements: 1) TACACS+ authn and autho for device admin; 2) enhance wired and wireless network security; 3) users and endpoints to use 802.1X, MAB, and WebAuth -><span style="color: #bb6600;">ISE</span>
+  - enforce reauthentication of an endpoint session when an endpoint is deteleted from an identity group: <span style="color: #bb6600;">CoA</span

 - TrustSec